 The information in this article applies to:

-When I open a layout file, a Referenced Plan Files dialog opens displaying a list of files present in layout and files not found in layout.
+When I open a layout file, a Referenced Plan Files dialog opens displaying a list of Plan files present in layout and Plan files not found in layout.
 This window has the plan file listed in the second section and the views do not display.
 Why is that?

 The reason why this dialog appears is because Chief Architect can no longer find one or more plan files from which views have been sent.
 The result of this broken link is that views sent from the plan can no longer be displayed in the layout.

 To resolve this issue, you can re-link the layout file to the appropriate plan file(s), restoring the views in the layout.
 There are also some preventative measures you can take to avoid this from happening in the future.

 When working with layout files, it's helpful to remember that views sent to layout are not actually relocated into that file.
 Rather, layout views can be thought of as "windows" that look back onto the original view in the plan file.